kudos-txt/kudos.txt/README.md

 The syntax is heavily inspired by [YAML](https://yaml.org).
 This will allow to use a YAML Linter or any other YAML Tool to process the file.
-It is also very easy to read and humans should be able read the file.
+It is also very easy to be read from humans.

 ### Example